EmilMathiasen/exchangeandmigrate/README.md

 ## Prerequisites
 Before using this script, make sure you have the following:

 PowerShell environment configured with the required modules.
-Appropriate permissions to create applications and service principals in Microsoft 365.
+Powershell 7, with The Exchange Online Module and Mgraph Module Appropriate permissions to create applications and service principals in Microsoft 365.
 Knowledge of the application name ($AppName) and the username of the impersonation user ($Impersonator).

 ## Usage

-1. Open a PowerShell environment.
+1. Save the file, to a folder
-2. Copy and paste the content of New-MigrationApp function into the PowerShell console.
-3. Call the function New-MigrationApp with the required parameters:
+2. Open the powershell eviroment and navigate the folder in which you saved the file
+3. Start the script by running  ".\migrate3.ps1"

 ´´´powershell
 New-MigrationApp -AppName "YourApplicationName" -Impersonator "ImpersonationUserName" ´´´
 ## Parameters
 * AppName: The name of the new application.
 Mandatory parameter.
-* Impersonator: The username of the impersonation user.
+* Impersonator: The username of the impersonation/Global Admin user.
 Mandatory parameter.
+* Define the name of the logfile.
+I recommend the Project name/domain name

 ## Author